Theoretical analysis on the possibility of superconductivity in a trilayer Ruddlesden-Popper nickelate La$_4$Ni$_3$O$_{10}$ under pressure and its experimental examination: comparison with La$_3$Ni$_2$O$_7$: Experimental results--La Ni O

+Finally, we study the pressure dependence of the superconductivity.
+We perform similar FLEX calculations also at 20 and 60 GPa, and obtain the eigenvalue $\lambda$.
+The eigenvalue is plotted against pressure in Fig.~\ref{figp}, which suggests that $T_c$ is expected to increase upon increasing the pressure.

-\section{Experimental results--La$_3$Ni$_2$O$_{7.12}$}
+\section{Experimental results--La$_3$Ni$_2$O$_{7.01}$}

 We now turn to the experimental results.
-We first focus on La$_3$Ni$_2$O$_{7.12}$.
+We first focus on La$_3$Ni$_2$O$_{7.01}$.
 Fig.~\ref{fig:3} displays the temperature dependence of the electrical resistance under various pressures and magnetic fields.
-Semiconducting behavior is observed below 22.0 GPa, whereas metallic behavior emerges at 26.1 and 30.3 GPa, as shown in Fig.~\ref{fig:3}(a).
-At 26.1 GPa, the superconducting transition with a onset $T_c$ around 78.4 K is clearly recognized, which is a behavior similar to that of La$_3$Ni$_2$O$_7$ single crystals in the previous studies~\cite{MWang,2307.09865,2307.14819}, although the amount of the resistance drop is not as significant as in those studies. $T_c$ appears to decrease with increasing pressure as shown in Fig.~\ref{fig:3}(b).
-The superconductivity survives even at magnetic fields of 7 T, although the resistance drop below $T_c$ diminishes significantly with increasing field, as shown in Fig.~\ref{fig:3}(c). $T_c$ exhibits small field dependence, i.e., 78.4 K (0 T) to 74.1 K (7 T), which is also consistent with the previous studies ~\cite{MWang,2307.09865,2307.14819}.
+Semiconducting behavior is observed below 20.0 GPa, as shown in Fig.~\ref{fig:3}(a), although it is likely caused by extrinsic factors such as grain boundary scattering because La$_3$Ni$_2$O$_{7-\delta}$ ($\delta \sim 0$) has been reported to exhibit metallic properties under ambient pressure~\cite{327resist}.
+At 26.5 GPa, the superconducting transition with a onset $T_c$ around 67.0 K is clearly recognized, which is a behavior similar to that of La$_3$Ni$_2$O$_7$ single crystals in the previous studies~\cite{MWang,2307.09865,2307.14819}, although the amount of the resistance drop is not as significant as in those studies. $T_c$ appears to decrease with increasing pressure as shown in Fig.~\ref{fig:3}(b).
+The superconductivity survives even at magnetic fields of 5 T although the resistance drop below $T_c$ diminishes significantly with increasing field, as shown in Fig.~\ref{fig:3}(c). $T_c$ exhibits small field dependence, i.e., 67.0 K (0 T) to 65.3 K (5 T), which is also consistent with the previous studies ~\cite{MWang,2307.09865,2307.14819}.